 - Page speeds dropped from about 5 seconds to 1 second (awesome!)

-- Actual writing experience in Ghost is amazing, and inspired me to write two new posts, so traffic was up for a bit.
+- Actual writing experience in Ghost is fantastic and inspired me to write two new posts, so traffic was up for a bit.

 - Lost my ability to manage images (ended up managing them in Cloudinary and then just linking to them)

-I love the 2-pane way that Ghost’s editor does side-by side editing, how fast it is, and that it’s built using Node.JS (there are few languages I hate working with more than PHP).
+I love the 2-pane way that Ghost’s editor does side-by-side editing, how fast it is, and that it uses Node.JS (there are few languages I hate working with more than PHP).
 The deal-breaker for me was that Ghost lacks the MASSIVE community, support, and plugins that help make blogs grow themselves.
 The data clearly show that my bounce rate increased, page views dropped, while my incoming visitors stayed constant.
-This means that once users finished reading the article they came to read, they left.
+In other words, once users finished reading the article, they left.

-This was largely due to my WordPress blog’s plugins that help users discover other content on the site.
-I’ve got about four different places on my WordPress blog that help guide users into related content on my site that just weren’t there in Ghost.
-That’s not really Ghost’s fault, as it does the actual content authoring extremely well, however it doesn’t change the fact a big reason you write content on a blog is to have someone read it.
+The reasoning was primarily due to my WordPress blog’s plugins that help users discover other content on the site.
+I’ve got about four different places on my WordPress blog that help guide users into related content on my site that just wasn’t there in Ghost without custom work.
+That’s not Ghost’s fault, as it does the actual content authoring exceptionally well; however, it doesn’t change the fact a big reason you write content on a blog is to have someone read it.
 This downside of Ghost will get better with time, but right now, there’s next to nothing as far as plugins are concerned.
-You can, of course, write your own plugins or hand-code all of these other features that you may need, but then we get back to the part where you’re at a huge disadvantage if you aren’t a developer.
+You can, of course, write your plugins or hand-code all of these other features that you may need, but then we get back to the part where you’re at a considerable disadvantage if you aren’t a developer.

 Back to WordPress

 I ended up moving back to WordPress because keeping my page views are more important to me than being able to edit and preview on the same screen.
-Luckily I had a backup that I could flip back to, but I still had the problem of HostGator being pretty slow and taking my site down whenever a post would get featured on a big website somewhere (I had one post get really high on Reddit one day and my site was down for most of the day, sadly).
+Luckily I had a backup.
+However, I still had the problem of HostGator being pretty slow and taking my site down whenever a post would get featured on a big website somewhere (I had one post get high on Reddit one day and my site was down for most of the day, sadly).